Young flyers traveling alone

 - United does not offer unaccompanied minor service connecting to or from other airlines' flights.

 - Children younger than 5 can’t travel as unaccompanied minors, even if they’re flying with an older unaccompanied child.

-- Unaccompanied minor service is not available for children older than 14.
+- Unaccompanied minor service is not available for children 15 or older.
 Young adults ages 15 to 17 can travel alone on any United- or United Express®-operated flight.

 - It costs $150 each way for every two children traveling using the unaccompanied minor service.

 Number of children traveling alone Number of children traveling alone Service fee for a one-way flight Service fee for roundtrip flights 1 $150 $300 2 $150 $300 3 $300 $600 4 $300 $600 5 $450 $900 6 $450 $900

 When two or more children are traveling together

 When two or more children are traveling together, the youngest child’s age determines whether the children will need use our unaccompanied minor service.